gluck4668/LXwgcna/README.md

 # LXwgcna
-LXwgcna can be used to assessed the phenotype-related hub metabolites.
+LXwgcna can be used to assess the phenotype-related hub metabolites.
 The codes can be seen at  "https: //horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/Tutorials/"